STPHxBioinformatics/HITS2/README.md

 # HITS2
-Human
+'Human
-Trichuriasis
+'Trichuriasis
-ITS2
+'ITS2
-Sequence
+'Sequence
-Processing and analysis
+'Processing and analysis

 **Updated pipeline and Methods for ITS2 rDNA Nanopore Amplicon Sequencing with Custom Barcodes**